spydx/equinor-ctf-2024/writeups/reversing/Waves/bootplug/README.md

 ![alt text](image-6.png)

-So the question on my mind now is what the content of the buffers acutally are.
-We note that the push buffer seems a bit small with only 12 bytes, but the Image buffers has a more "roomy" outlook with 2128 bytes each.
+So the question on my mind now is what the content of the buffers actually  are.
+We note that the push buffer seems a bit small with only 12 bytes, but the Image buffers have a more "roomy" outlook with 2128 bytes each.

 This is "almost" the same as 23 x 23 floats (32bit), which looks like something we should follow up.